Asphalt: A waterproofing agent applied to other roofing materials during the manufacturer process.

 Concealed nail method: Application of roll roofing in which all nails are driven into the underlying course of roofing and covered by a cemented, overlapping course.
 Nails are not exposed to the weather.

-Counter flashing: That portion of the flashing attached to a vertical surface to help prevent water from migrating behind the base flashing.
+Counter flashing: The part of flashing that’s attached to a vertical surface to help stop any water from making its way behind the base flashing.

 Course: A row of shingles or roll roofing running the length of the roof.